NewTec-GmbH/pyJiraCli/README.md

   <data1>              <username, token, url>
   <data2>              optional <password>

+Expiration time options:
---expiration options.
-Only one option is allowed.:
+  Only one option can be used for setting the expiration time.

   --min                Expiration time in minutes.
   --day                Expiration time in days.
   --month              Expiration time in months.

-Type of login data to store.:
+Datatype options:
+  Only one option can be used to specify the datatype.

   --default, -d        The server URL of the default server.
   --userinfo, -i       The user information (username and password).
   --server, -s         The server URL of the secondary server.